trillek-team/trillek-computer/README.md

 WAIT line before begin to execute instructions, and begin to poll the 32 possible devices.
 When it ends to poll, it allows the CPU to begin to execute instructions.
 In this way determines how many devices they are in the expansion bus.
 The software can poll the Hardware Enumerator about a particular device slot to get information about it and his jumpers values.
+Addtitionaly cointains a few read only registers with information about the computer itself, as clock speed and motherboard build id.

 **NOTE FOR USERS**: You only need to worry that this device allows (reading/writing a particular addresses) to know how many devices they are, what device are and how are configured.

-**NOTE FOR VM IMPLEMENTATION**: Number of devices comes from the length of the array of devices, the rest of the data can getters/setters in the device class.
+**NOTE FOR VM IMPLEMENTATION**: Number of devices comes from the length of the array of devices, the rest of the data can come from getters/setters in the device class.

 ### PIT (PROGRAMMABLE INTERVAL TIMER)